Grocers' price cuts curb discounters - Kantar

 That was despite a pick-up in grocery price inflation to 6.1 percent from 5.7 percent, suggesting shoppers have been cutting back on the amount they buy or switching to cheaper goods.

-Tesco (TSCO.L), Britain's biggest retailer, launched a price-cutting campaign last month to reverse a gradual drift lower in its market share, triggering responses from top rivals Asda (WMT.N), J Sainsbury (SBRY.L) and Wm Morrison (MRW.L).
+Tesco, Britain's biggest retailer, launched a price-cutting campaign last month to reverse a gradual drift lower in its market share, triggering responses from top rivals Asda, J Sainsbury and Wm Morrison.

 "The end result would appear to be a zero-sum game, as the performances from the big four show only marginal differences this period, with no outright winner," Kantar said.